Iretha/design-patterns/src/com/smdev/task/task0001/README.md

 * provides service interface for withdrawing coins/ products

 ## Problems
-List all problems, that comes to your mind and we need to solve:
+List all problems, that come to your mind, and we need to solve:
 * We should provide multiple products, that can be bought
 * Each product should have a price
 * We should have starting balance, so that we can return change